Dee Caffari MBE - Human Movement Studies and PGCE

-Dee said: “Along the race we sampled ocean water every day in some of the most remote areas of the world.
+“Along the race we sampled ocean water every day in some of the most remote areas of the world.
 We were testing for microplastic content and the results revealed the shocking truth that it is a problem everywhere, even in the depths of the Southern Ocean.

 “I had seen macro plastics before; balloons, nets, crates, bottles and food packaging but I’d never thought about smaller plastic particles that had broken down, many of which can’t be seen with the naked eye.

 “This data had never been gathered before and we now had research results that could not be ignored.
 The fight for Ocean Health was able to gather momentum and I am very proud that, in some way, we contributed to the shift in attitudes and reduction in our reliance on plastics in our day to day lives.

 What have you been doing since you returned home?